Quickstart

 }

-That's every piece: a provider, a hook that tells you who the user is, and a collection call.
+That's every piece: a singleton, a one-line session hook, and a collection call.
 The same shape extends to files and billing.

 Next steps